1989 Helena train wreck: Event

 In the early morning of February 2, 1989, during a record cold snap, a Montana Rail Link freight train picked up three extra "helper" locomotives in Helena, Montana, to help move the train over Mullan Pass.
 The train then traveled west from Helena.
 Halfway up the pass, the lead engine developed an electrical problem that caused a loss of power (and failure of the cab heater) and at about the same time was stopped by a malfunctioning signal.
 The train crew then parked the train at the Austin siding, on the east side of Mullan Pass.
 In order to have a locomotive with working lights and heat leading, the crew uncoupled the engines from the 49-car train to switch the order of the locomotives, setting the air brakes but not the hand brakes on the cars.
 At about 5:30 a.m., record cold temperatures caused the air brakes to fail on the decoupled cars.
-The cars then rolled backwards 9 mi downhill, uncontrolled, into Helena, crashed into a parked work train near the Benton Avenue crossing and Carroll College, caught fire, and exploded.
+The cars then rolled backwards 9 mi downhill, uncontrolled, into Helena, crashed into a parked set of "helper" locomotives near the Benton Avenue crossing and Carroll College, caught fire, and exploded.

 The explosion awakened many local residents, some of whom thought it was an earthquake.
 The blast caused extensive damage to Carroll College, shaking St. Charles Hall, a classroom and dormitory building, and shattering most of the windows in Guadelupe Hall, the women's dormitory.
 A piece of a railroad car landed in the college library, which was vacant at the time due to the early hour of the day.
 Other buildings damaged in Helena included the scagliola columns and other interior features of the Cathedral of St. Helena, located over 1 mi away.
 No one was killed, but the explosion disabled electric service to much of the community, as well as to some residents outside Helena, including rolling brownouts extending as far north as Great Falls, Montana, approximately 90 mi away.
 It shattered windows 1 mi distant, ejected debris for blocks, and increased concerns about toxic gases spreading through the community.
 Neighborhoods within a radius of 2 mi were evacuated.